edlangley/edlangley.github.io/_posts/2013-08-24-setting-up-qnx-for-qtcreator.md

 ---
 layout: article_page
-title: "Setting up a QNX image for Qt Creator"
+title: "Setting up a QNX image for use with Qt Creator"
 date: 2013-08-24 10:24:33
-summary: "Here is a tutorial on how to set up your QNX image to make it work with Qt Creator, then some explanation on configuring Qt Creator itself for QNX with Qt 5."
+summary: "Here is a tutorial on how to set up your QNX image so that you can run and debug programs on it remotely using Qt Creator, then some explanation on configuring Qt Creator itself for QNX with Qt 5."
 description: "A tutorial on how to set up your QNX image to make it work with Qt Creator, then some explanation on configuring Qt Creator itself for QNX with Qt 5."
 ---